Ravioli with walnuts and sage

 • Perth Central

-Housed in the very swanky Como the Treasury hotel, this upscale Italian eatery is the place in Perth for a fine dining experience with comfortingly classic Italian flavours.
+Housed in Perth's very swanky Como The Treasury hotel, this upscale Italian eatery is the place in Perth for a fine dining experience with comfortingly classic Italian flavours.
 Despite this, the menu reads as a list of comfort dishes, proving fine dining and wholesome dishes aren’t mutually exclusive.
 The menu is all about high-quality produce and flavours with mass appeal, and takes cues from all over Italy, from Roman-style amatriciana to Milanese cotoletta.
 The wine list, fittingly, combines great drops from both Australia and Italy.

 Danielle Austin